amamina/VCF-Processing-Pipeline-R/README.md

-# VCF-Processing-Pipeline-R
+VCF files are powerful, but they’re not exactly user-friendly if you just want to quickly inspect variants or share results.
+This pipeline helps bridge that gap by:
-Understanding of the VCF format
+-Understanding of the VCF format
-Use of R for bioinformatics data processing
+-Use of R for bioinformatics data processing
-Data extraction from specialized genomic formats Export to analysis-friendly formats (CSV/XLSX) Handling metadata and genotype information separately Creation of a reproducible workflow
+-Data extraction from specialized genomic formats -Export to analysis-friendly formats (CSV/XLSX) -Handling metadata and genotype information separately -Creation of a reproducible workflow
 This project is a simple but complete workflow for handling VCF files in R and turning them into something easier to explore in Excel.

-VCF files are powerful, but they’re not exactly user-friendly if you just want to quickly inspect variants or share results.
-This pipeline helps bridge that gap.

 ---